-In the reminder of the section we assume that $\bb\in \B_r$.
-The aim now is to describe the connection between the $o'_i(b)$'s and $u_i(b)$'s with the $o'_i(\bb)$'s and $u_i(\bb)$'s, for $\bb\in\B_r$.
+In the remainder of the section we assume that $\bb\in \B_r$.
+The aim now is to describe the connection between the $o'_i(b)$'s and $u_i(b)$'s with the $o'_i(\bb)$'s and $u_i(\bb)$'s.
 We first obtain a general description and then we specialize to the three cases depending on the values of $\sigma_1$ and $\sigma_2$.

 \begin{lemma} If $\bb\in \B_r$ then